SUMMER BAL FOLK DANCES - Woo Hoo!

 Everyone welcome.
+If you are curious about Bal Folk dancing this is a good opportunity to give it a try.
 No experience necessary.
 No dance partner required.
 All dances taught by Mike Sweet.
 Come join us!
 Questions?
 Send a message through the contact page.

 Bal Folk dances are participatory events, based on traditional dances gathered from all over Europe that have easy basic steps, everyone can get involved, and dancers are free from gender-defined roles.
 The dances are easy and fun, the music is wonderful and evocative, and the atmosphere is joyful and friendly.
 The audience is on the dance floor.